 - 2011 Dancing with Colonels: A Young Woman in Wartime Turkey

-In addition, the U.S. Women and Letter Writing Project has been the subject of numerous newspaper and magazine articles and has been featured on a number television and radio programs.
-The letters have also been incorporated into documentary films including the Emmy Award nominated PBS documentary, "The Perilous Fight: America's World War II in Color."
+Additionally, the U.S. Women and Letter Writing Project has been the subject of numerous newspaper and magazine articles and has been featured on a number television and radio programs.
+The letters have also been incorporated into documentary films, including the Emmy Award nominated PBS documentary, "The Perilous Fight: America's World War II in Color."
 They have also been featured in various anthologies on World War II.
-In fact, the Women and Letter Writing Project represents the largest archive of its kind in the United States – if not the world.
-This collection also includes supplemental information on the letter writers, etc. provided by the donors of these letters.
-A collection finding aid is available here.
+The Women and Letter Writing Project represents the largest archive of its kind in the United States – if not the world.
+This collection also includes supplemental information about the letter writers, which was provided by the donors of these letters.

 Transcription Information: